seccubus/seccubus/README.txt

 ourselves do not expect production ready code yet.

 13-09-2011 - 2.0.alpha4
-New featues / Issues resolved
+New features / Issues resolved
 * Nmap support
   Scanning with is supported from the same server that is running the Nessus Seccubus GUI